In American democracy, our vote is our voice—voting is the best way to hold our representatives in government accountable and make ourselves heard.

 “The Legislature may pass laws that are necessary to ensure voters’ qualifications of voters or to ensure election security and order.
 The evidence overwhelmingly shows no such necessity for the Massachusetts registration cutoff.
 Therefore, disenfranchising a qualified citizen because he or she did not register at least 20 days before the election exceeds the bounds of Legislature’s authority and violates the Massachusetts Constitution.”

 Judge Douglas Wilkins cited Early Voting, a reform that Common Cause Massachusetts worked hard to bring to Massachusetts, as a reason to question the Voter Cutoff Law’s merit.
 As the ACLU rightly indicated: “Under the early voting law, anyone who registered to vote on October 19, 2016, was permitted to cast a ballot five days later when early voting began on October 24.
 Yet, under the Voter Cutoff Law, anyone who registered to vote on October 20 [was not] permitted to cast a ballot 19 days later on Election Day.”
 These inconsistencies showed that the Voter Cutoff Law was disenfranchising voters to create time that town clerks offices ultimately did not need.

-Election Day Registration is already in place in 15 other states and Washington, D.C., and has shown to improve turnout by up to 7 points.
-EDR could make our elections more inclusive and bring them into the 21st century.
+Election Day Registration is already in place in 21 other states and Washington, D.C., and has been working well for over 40 years in states like Maine and Minnesota.
+In these states, it has shown to improve voter participation by up to 7 points.
+EDR is a failsafe reform that ensures all eligible voters who want to participate are counted, and will bring our elections into the 21st century.